grafana/k6-learn/Modules/Introduction to Performance Testing.md

 ### It requires extensive technical knowledge

-Different types of performance testing require more different degrees technical knowledge.
-At its face, however, performance testing is no more or less complex than other forms of testing.
+Different types of performance testing require more different degrees of technical knowledge.
+On its face, however, performance testing is no more or less complex than other forms of testing.
 Teams can choose from a spectrum of performance-testing activities according to their appetite for complexity.
 Accessing a web page while looking at timings from the Network panel of DevTools within a browser is a type of performance testing that adds immediate value for little effort.

 ### We don't have a performance environment